 Do you only buy famous brands?

-No. While we buy well-known makers like Waltham, Elgin, Hamilton, Omega, and Patek Philippe, we also buy lesser-known and private-label watches.
+No. While we buy well-known makers like Waltham, Elgin, Hamilton, Illinois, Howard, Omega, Longines, and Patek Philippe, we also buy lesser-known and private-label watches.

 What about pocket watches with missing parts?

 We still buy them.
-Missing crystals, broken hands, damaged dials, or loose hinges don’t necessarily mean it has no value.
+Missing crystals, broken hands, damaged dials, loose hinges, or non-running movements do not automatically mean the watch has no value.

 Are railroad pocket watches worth more?

-Often yes.
-Railroad-grade watches were built to higher standards and are popular with collectors today.
+Often, yes.
+Railroad-grade watches were built to higher standards and are popular with collectors today, especially when the movement, dial, and case are desirable.

 Can I get a quote by photo or text?

-We can give you a rough idea if you send us clear pictures of the dial, movement, and case marks.
-Final offers are always done in person.
+We can sometimes give a rough idea from clear photos of the dial, movement, inside case marks, and outside case.
+Final offers are always done in person after inspection.

 Will cleaning or polishing increase the value?